Creed Taylor: Awards

+Albums and tracks produced by Creed Taylor have won 12-Grammy awards.
+8-tracks Taylor produced are Grammy Hall of Fame Inductees.
+However, Taylor himself has not been officially recognized by the Recording Academy.
+This is primarily because producers were not officially recognized by the Recording Academy until 1974.
+The last of Taylor's productions to win an award was in 1976, for George Benson "Theme From Good King Bad", which won Grammy Award for Best R&B Instrumental Performance.

-Taylor won numerous Grammy Awards for his decades of production work.
-These include awards for: Focus (Stan Getz, 1961), "Desafinado" (Stan Getz/Charlie Byrd, 1962), Conversations with Myself (Bill Evans, 1963), "The Girl from Ipanema" (Stan Getz/Joao Gilberto, 1964), "Willow Weep for Me" (Wes Montgomery, 1969), and "First Light" (Freddie Hubbard, 1972).
+For his decades of production work numerous awards and nominations were made, these include awards for: Focus (Stan Getz, 1961), "Desafinado" (Stan Getz/Charlie Byrd, 1962), Conversations with Myself (Bill Evans, 1963), "The Girl from Ipanema" (Stan Getz/Joao Gilberto, 1964), "Willow Weep for Me" (Wes Montgomery, 1969), and "First Light" (Freddie Hubbard, 1972).

 Death

 Taylor died on August 22, 2022, at the age of 93.
 Taylor had been visiting family in Winkelhaid, Germany, where he suffered a stroke on August 2.
 He was taken to hospital in nearby Nuremberg, where he died.